Tips and tricks for installing a marble tile backsplash. Yes, you can do it yourself!

 9. Tile Layout Planning.
 Plan out how you’re going to lay out your tile, where you’re going to start, and what the other end will look like when you get there.
 You don’t want a bunch of skinny weird pieces in the corner.
 We decided that our feature wall was the most important spot visually, so we started with full tiles there and lucky for us, the corner worked out well.
 One tip for tiling in a corner is to “wrap” the design around the corner.
 This is our corner:

 See how we used a short piece on the left side, then a longer piece next to it on the right side so that visually the design wraps around?
-That was a trick I picked up somewhere and I think it made a huge difference.
+That was a trick I picked up somewhere in Internetland and I think it made a huge difference.

 The other choice we had to make was the spacing vertically.
 We chose to have a small piece tucked up under the cabinets.
 You can see it in the picture of the corner above.
 We thought it would be less noticeable than a small piece near the countertop.
 That worked well for us.
 You really can’t see that small row of tile under the cabinets unless you bend down and look.